Bringing the Classroom Experience Online

-As the course goes further, you might need to add new lectures or sections to the course.
-In this case, just return to your instructor’s area, choose the appropriate course, choose "Lectures" from the sidebar and press one of the two purple buttons.
-Then just upload new videos, articles or quizzes for the students, press save and your course will be updated!
+As the course goes further, you might need to add new lectures or sections to it.
+In this case, simply return to the Instructor Studio, pick the course, choose "Lectures" on the sidebar and press one of the two purple buttons:

 The most important thing for a lecturer is to know how their students are doing: did they understand everything?
 Did they watch / read all of the required material?
-What about the quizzes, did they answer everything correctly?
-BitDegree provides easy tracking of your students via the Student List.
-Here you can not only see all of the names of your students, but also:
+What about the quizzes – did they answer every question correctly?
+Luckily, BitDegree provides simple and straightforward tracking of your students via Student List.
+Here, along with all of the names of your students, you can also see:

-- Time Spent: you can see who takes a bit longer in some lectures and who flies by through the lessons;
+- Time Spent: you can see who takes a bit longer in some lectures, and who devours the materials quickly

-- Completion: you can see how many items were completed by the students and if somebody is behind, maybe it's a signal for you to reach out or clarify some of the materials;
+- Completion: you can see how many items were completed by the students; if somebody is behind, it might be a signal for you to reach out or clarify some of the materials

-- Assessment Score: if your course had quizzes, here you can see how the students performed in them.
+- Assessment Score: if your course had quizzes, you can see how well the students performed